 Water and sewage bills in England and Wales are also set to rise by 2% from April, meaning the average water bill will be £415.

 The 2% increase will go towards a £44 billion investment to cut 370 million litres a day leaking from pipes that are in need of repair.
-The Consumer Council for Water is urging water companies to do more for the most vulnerable customers by injecting their own profits into social tariff schemes designed to help cash-strapped households.
+The Consumer Council for Water is urging water companies to do more for the most exposed customers by injecting their own profits into social tariff schemes designed to help cash-strapped households.
 More than 500,000 households benefit from these schemes.

 Chief Executive of The Consumer Council for Water, Tony Smith said: “Many customers will see their bills rise from April, largely due to inflation.
 Even just a small increase has the potential to hurt the 3 million household who tell us they struggle to afford their water bills.
 We’d like to see companies go further by dipping into their own pockets to help customers that are already feeling the pinch.”